All you need to know about mobile cosmetics analysis applications

 Also pay attention to the quality of the database.
-Indeed, the larger it is, the more likely you are to find valuable information about the cosmetics you wish to purchase.
+Indeed, the larger it is, the more likely you are to find valuable information on the cosmetics you wish to purchase.
 Also analyze the features that are offered: personalized advice, suggestions for products that suit you...

 Finally, choose a interface intuitive, easy to understand and use, which you can take control of in a jiffy!

 At the house of Grangettes Switzerland, us formulations are conscientiously designed and we pride ourselves on achieving excellent results on the vast majority of applications such as Yuka, INCI Beauty et Clean Beauty, on the international EWG Skin Deep application, or even at the Swiss FRC (Fédération Romande des Consommateurs).